Statistics of Feynman amplitudes in $\phi^4$-theory: Number of graphs and automorphisms

 For a qualitative understanding of the results of the present work, we recall some facts from the theory of large random graphs.
 Let $\mathcal{G}_{n,d}$ be the probability space of $d$-regular simple graphs with $n$ labeled vertices, where all graph occurs with equal probability \cite{wormald_models_1999,bollobas_random_2001,bollobas_modern_1998}.
 The graphs in $\mathcal{G}_{n,4}$ are not necessarily 1PI, or even connected, but they are still useful for our setting in the limit $n \rightarrow \infty$ due to the following properties:

 \begin{theorem} Consider a random 4-regular simple graph $G \in \mathcal{G}_{n,4}$.
-Then the following statements hold in the limit where $G$ becomes infinitely large, $n\rightarrow \infty$: \begin{enumerate} \item \cite{wormald_asymptotic_1981,bollobas_random_2001} $G$ is almost surely 4-edge connected . \item\cite{wormald_models_1999} If $F$ is a graph with more edges than vertices, then $G$ almost surely does not contain a subgraph isomorphic to $F$. \item \cite{bollobas_probabilistic_1980} Let $X_{k}$ be the number of cycles of length $k\geq 3$ in $G$.
-Then the $X_k$ are independent Poisson distributed random variables with means $\frac{3^k}{2k}$. \item \cite{bollobas_asymptotic_1982} The number of unlabeled 4-regular simple graphs grows like
+Then the following statements hold in the limit where $G$ becomes infinitely large, $n\rightarrow \infty$: \begin{enumerate} \item (Wormald \cite{wormald_asymptotic_1981,bollobas_random_2001}) $G$ is almost surely 4-edge connected, and the probability of being not 4-edge connected scales like $n^{-2}$. \item (mentioned in \cite{wormald_models_1999} as known) If $F$ is a graph with more edges than vertices, then $G$ almost surely does not contain a subgraph isomorphic to $F$. \item (Bollobás, Wormald \cite{bollobas_probabilistic_1980,wormald_asymptotic_1981a}) Let $X_{k}$ be the number of cycles of length $k\geq 3$ in $G$.
+Then the $X_k$ are independent Poisson distributed random variables with means $\frac{3^k}{2k}$. \item (Bender\&Canfield, Bollobás \cite{bender_asymptotic_1978,bollobas_probabilistic_1980,bollobas_asymptotic_1982}) The number of unlabeled 4-regular simple graphs with $n=L-1$ vertices grows like